 - Keno: At tracks and businesses that serve alcohol

 Online gambling options are very limited in Nebraska.
-The two forms of legal online gaming include daily fantasy sports and games of skill.
+The two forms of legal online gaming include daily fantasy sports and online horse racing betting.
 Every other form of online gambling or sports betting is prohibited and unregulated.

 Nebraska is home to four tribal casinos:

 Sports betting is not legal in Nebraska.
 No effort has been made to change that since the Supreme Court ruled the Professional and Amateur Sports Protection Act unconstitutional in 2018.

 Casinos in Iowa may offer sports betting and are just a short drive away from some parts of the state.
 Nebraskans may also register for mobile betting accounts in Iowa and may place wagers online by crossing the border into Iowa.